 Beginning with Phase 1 of the Climate Risk Management Framework depicted in the image, this project was developed with grant funding from the Local Government Association of Queensland (LGAQ) and the Queensland Climate Resilient Councils initiative.

-As one of two pilot regions across the State, the findings from this project will serve as a model forother Queensland regions looking to prepare for climate change.
+As one of two pilot regions in the State, the findings from this project serve as a model for other Queensland regions preparing for climate change.

-Community input provided via stakeholder workshops and the community survey has been essential to developing the Regional Climate Action Roadmap.
-Both Councils will continue to work closely with organisations and community representatives across the Noosa and Sunshine Coast local government areas to implement the key priorities of the Roadmap, including: building climate-ready Councils, empowering a climate-ready community, and advocating for a climate-ready region.
+Community input gathered through stakeholder workshops and the community survey has been crucial in shaping the Regional Climate Action Roadmap.
+Both councils will continue to work closely with organisations and community representatives across the Noosa and Sunshine Coast local government areas to implement the key priorities of the Roadmap, which include: building climate-ready Councils, empowering a climate-ready community, and advocating for a climate-ready region.

 If you would like to learn more about this project and find out how to get involved, please visit the project website or contact us via email.